Harry Potter video games: Film adaptations

 The Harry Potter video game series received mixed reviews from critics.
 Nintendo consoles (specifically the Wii) scored higher marks than other console releases.
 According to media review site Metacritic, the series received its best response for the Chamber of Secrets game.
-Despite the game being created differently for different systems, the game was rated higher consoles across the board against every other entry in the series.
+Despite the game being created differently for different systems, the game was rated higher on consoles across the board against every other entry in the series.

 The series was judged on its representation of the novel and film series.
 Detroit Free Press gave the Goblet of Fire GameCube version four out of four stars and said, "this is a masterful video game because it can be enjoyed on many levels.
 Younger players can simply explore this graphically rich Harry Potter world and succeed.
 Older players will enjoy manipulating the magic by choosing spells and skills and casting magic together with friends."
 However, The Sydney Morning Herald gave the game three out of five stars and stated that the series highlight "is a brief but thrilling broomstick chase against a fire-breathing dragon.
 An underwater interlude is less successful, although it provides variety."
 Frank Provo of GameSpot was very positive about the Prisoner of Azkaban GBA game's recreation of the novel; saying "The main thing to keep in mind is that Prisoner of Azkaban on the GBA offers a fun way for Harry Potter fans to step into the shoes of their favorite wizard-in-training and experience firsthand everything that happened in the third instalment of the series."
-Gerald Villoria of GameSpot praised the developers efforts, for the PlayStation version, in re-creating the Hogwarts castle and different looking characters, but said the despite the graphics being like "extremely jagged polygons."
+Gerald Villoria of GameSpot praised the developer's efforts, for the PlayStation version, in re-creating the Hogwarts Castle and different-looking characters but said that despite the graphics being like "extremely jagged polygons."

-Later entries in the series received increasingly lower scores on Metacritic, as critics rated Deathly Hallows – Part 1 being the poorest reviewed.
-The Official Xbox Magazine stated the game had "so much wrong with [it] that we don't have space to list it all" and Kristine Steimer from IGN calling that game not "worthy of the Harry Potter branding" before giving the gameplay for the game 2 out of 10, stating "Between the camera breaking frequently, boring shoot-out sequences and uninspired stealth missions, the game gets worse and worse as you play."
+Later entries in the series received increasingly lower scores on Metacritic, with Deathly Hallows – Part 1 being the worst rated.
+The magazine X-ONE (then known as X360) stated that there was "so much wrong with this game that we don't have space to list it all".
+Kristine Steimer of IGN scored the game a 2 out of 10, writing that the developers "failed to create anything worthy of the Harry Potter branding".

 Other games

 Other games based around Harry Potter have been generally praised better than the novel adaptions, especially the Lego Harry Potter games.
-Lego Harry Potter: Years 1-4 specifically scored well: Metacritic scored the game at 79%, for its PC, PlayStation 3 and Xbox release.
+Lego Harry Potter: Years 1-4 specifically scored well: Metacritic scored the game at 79%, for its PC, PlayStation 3, and Xbox release.
 Greg Miller of IGN praised the game for its "gorgeous environments, clever use of the famed spells, legitimate humor and adorable references" and called it a "love letter to fans of the Boy Who Lived."
 The Official Nintendo Magazine gave the Wii and DS version 80%, saying that it was "one of the best Harry Potter games ever", however it lacked originality compared to previous Lego video games.